miyakogi/livemark.vim/README.md

 If you are using [NeoBundle](https://github.com/Shougo/neobundle.vim) to manage plugins, it will automatically enable submodules by default.
 So you can install this plugin by simply adding `NeoBundle 'miyakogi/livemark.vim'` in your vimrc and then execute `:NeoBundleInstall`.

 However, if you are using other plugin manager which does not support submodules, or installing manually, you need to update submodule after installation.
-To manually install this plugin, please execute `git clone --recursive`.
+To manually install this plugin, please execute `git clone --recursive https://github.com/miyakogi/livemark.vim`.

 ## Usage